 For a will to be deemed valid, as well as satisfying procedural requirements such as being signed by the person making the will, (who must be at least 18 years of age) and being witnessed by two people who are not beneficiaries, there are also requirements relating to the personal circumstances of the person making the will.
 These include the requirement that the person is of sound mind, fully understands the consequences of their will and are free from pressure put on them by others to ether make the will or include certain provisions in it.

-If you have been surprised by the contents of a loved one’s will, speaking to your local solicitor will ensure any worries you may have regarding the validity of the will are properly addressed and the estate protected until such point that your claim is dealt with.
+If you have been surprised by the contents of a relative's will, speaking to your local solicitor about disputing the Will ensures any worries you may have regarding the validity of the will are properly addressed and the estate protected until such point that your claim is dealt with.